 In case you can’t join this special happy hour, you can follow this recipe.

-The Ligurian pesto recipe
+The Genoese pesto recipe

 Tradition wants it to be prepared by mashing all the ingredients in a precise order in a white Carrara marble mortar using a wooden pestle.
 Obviously, today many people prefer the blender to speed things up … the result is still good.
-Still, the appliance’s speed heats the sauce and tends to oxidize the basil leaves, which has to be small and tender and not that huge lettuce-like I sometimes see around – we are pickier.
+Still, the appliance’s speed heats the sauce and tends to oxidize the basil leaves, which have to be small and tender and not that huge lettuce-like I sometimes see around – we are pickier.
 We love to grumble -, but to obviate these drawbacks, you can blend a few seconds at a time, preferably using plastic blades.